Non-profit Legal Structures

 Advantages:

-No minimum income requirement to register as a charity.
+No minimum income required to register as a charity.

 Trustees generally have no or limited liability for the debts of the CIO.